tvdboom/ATOM/docs/user_guide/logging/logging.md

 ## Tracking

-ATOM uses [mlflow tracking](https://www.mlflow.org/docs/latest/tracking.html) as a backend API and UI for logging the models in its pipeline.
+ATOM uses [mlflow tracking](https://www.mlflow.org/docs/latest/tracking.html) as a backend API and UI for logging the models and its pipeline.
 Start tracking your experiments assigning a name to the [`experiment`] [atomclassifier-experiment] parameter.
 Every model is tracked using a separate run.
 When no backend is configured, the data is stored locally